NCAR/DART/.github/ISSUE_TEMPLATE/documentation_issue.md

 :books: Please describe the problem you’ve noticed in the documentation.

 ### Where did you find the issue?
-Provide the location of the issue:
+Provide the location(s) of the issue:

 - File name or URL:
 - Section name or header: